TheLat/fusion/README.md

 - In addition to the normal EXP scaling, there is now a bonus and penalty for fighting things above and below your level.
 Pokemon will receive a bonus 10% EXP for every level above their own a defeated enemy is, to a maximum bonus of 100%.
 Pokemon will receive a 10% EXP penalty for every level they are above a defeated enemy pokemon, to a maximum of 50%.
 - Font size reduced.
 Display size increased.
 - Different messages for x4 and x0.25 damage multipliers.
+- Main character draws at center of screen.

 Concerning Fusions:
 There are 22,801 pokemon that can appear in Pokemon: Fusion.
 The developer can't inspect all of them.
 Some may be duds with few or no attack moves (Pikachu-Bulbasaur is quite terrible).
 Some things may happen that make no sense (things fused with Gengar will learn Hypnosis from Gengar or Dream Eater from Gengar, but not both).
 As a way to balance this, fusions are compatible with every TM and HM that either parent could learn.